sahinmaral/SoftwareDeveloperCampByEnginDemirog/Day8Homework1/ReCapProject/Day8Homework1.md

 6. When a new car is added to the system, run the following rules :
 Car name has to be minimum 2 character
 Car daily price has to be greater then 0
-7.Submit the github link to about your homework
+7. Submit the github link to about your homework

 # In Turkish